 Can I file dormant company accounts?

-If your company is considered dormant by Companies House, then yes.
+If your company is considered dormant by Companies House, yes.

 The following transactions are not considered significant: